About Us

 OUR STORY:

 In January 2012 the SRTSNP initiated the Regional Network project.
 The regional network project launched in 2010 with support from Kaiser Permanente in the areas of Southern California, the Greater Washington DC Area and in the Atlanta Region.
-We are excited to be able to deepen our work in these regions with full time staff, and to bring our efforts to the San Francisco Bay Area.
+We brought our efforts to the San Francisco Bay Area in 2012 and the Portland, OR region in 2013.

 Our California state and regional networks in California work to bring together advocacy groups, parents, community members, government agencies, and other leaders.
 They also help ensure that Safe Routes to School funds succeed in California, leverage additional resources, and address and improve regional transportation policies.